ssveitch/draft-kemeleon/draft-irtf-cfrg-kemeleon.md

 where `m` is chosen at random from `[0,floor((2^3072-1-r)/(q^n))]`.
 This results in an encoded output value byte-aligned to `384` bytes (the same size as the standard ML-KEM vector encoding) whose statistical distance from uniform is at most `2^-76`.
+Users MAY set the statistical-distance parameter `t` to `t = 76 + 8x` for a positive integer x to obtain a smaller statistical distance.

 ~~~
 VectorEncode(a):